bryanbrunetti/exifupdater/README.md

    - Creates an album directory named after the title
    - Creates a symbolic link from the album to the organized file location
 6. Optionally deletes the JSON file after successful processing

+### Scan Mode (`--scan`)

+1. The tool scans the specified directory for all media files (photos and videos)
+2. For each media file, it checks for the presence of EXIF timestamp fields:
+   - DateTimeOriginal, MediaCreateDate, CreationDate, TrackCreateDate
+   - CreateDate, DateTimeDigitized, GPSDateStamp, DateTime
+3. Files missing ALL of these timestamp fields are counted as needing updates
+4. Provides a summary report showing total files vs files needing timestamp updates

 The tool handles various filename variations including:
 - Truncated filenames (48, 47, 46 character limits)